-A real world example of what Tarus Balog from OpenNMS has been banging on about recently with his critique of open core or fauxpen source.
+A real world example of what Tarus Balog from OpenNMS has been banging on about recently with his critique of open core or fauxpen source as Tarus calls it.
 A product manager who has an open product and a closed product plainly has a decision to make over which features go into which product.
 Give too much away and the value add of the closed enterprise product is insufficient to warrant the licence fees.
-Put too many features into the enterprise product and the open source offering becomes useless.

 Congrats to Hyperic for the purchase by SpringSource.
 If you’d bet me which of the new wave were going to be bought first I would have bet on Hyperic every time.
 What is most gratifying about the purchase is that it is an open source company doing the buying.
 Whilst I think it unlikely, one of the concerns many people have about the new wave is: what happens if they get swallowed up by some proprietary software company with absolutely no clue about open source.